 • Congress housed in the Minneapolis Youth Coordinating Board

-The Minneapolis Youth Congress is made up of six different committees, which include:
+The Minneapolis Youth Congress is made up of five different committees, which include:

 Education - Members work on initiatives, participate in discussions and facilitate youth community conversations aimed at informing youth, parents and adult stakeholders about issues that matter to young people in their educational journey.
 These issues range from the discipline gap and its implications for Minneapolis students to better student/teacher relationships and alternatives to out of school suspensions to addressing cultural and racial equity in schools.